zenml-io/zenml/docs/book/component-gallery/orchestrators/gcloud-vertexai.md

 ### Additional configuration

-For additional configuration of the Vertex orchestrator, you can pass `VertexOrchestratorSettings` which allows you to configure the following attributes:
+For additional configuration of the Vertex orchestrator, you can pass `VertexOrchestratorSettings` which allows you to configure (among others) the following attributes:

 * `pod_settings`: Node selectors, affinity and tolerations to apply to the Kubernetes Pods running your pipline.
 These can be either specified using the Kubernetes model objects or as dictionaries.